The Matching Process for Intended Parents: How We Find Your Perfect Surrogate

 For example, there are a few things to think about:

-• Do you prefer a surrogate who lives near to you?
+• Do you prefer a surrogate who lives near you?

-• What are the top qualities of a surrogate mother that you are looking for?
+• What are the top qualities of a surrogate mother you are looking for?

 • What type of relationship or communication level do you expect to have with your surrogate?

 At Hatch, your surrogacy coordinator will work closely with you to understand your wants and needs so we can recommend the most compatible matches.
-For your safety and peace of mind, everyone involved—from surrogates to intended parents—is pre-screened extensively prior to matching.
+For your safety and peace of mind, everyone involved—from surrogates to intended parents—is pre-screened extensively before matching.

-In the next section, we will explain the comprehensive pre-screening process that Hatch performs prior to a match.
+In the next section, we will explain the comprehensive pre-screening process that Hatch performs before a match.

 Pre-Screening for Surrogates

 Our team reviews all surrogate applications thoroughly.
-Our surrogacy team is made up of several experienced surrogates; they are the best in connecting with every applicant to talk through their answers on her application and answer any questions that they might have.
-When it comes to our surrogacy options, our team gets to know all the surrogate applicants well by talking to them about their motivation to become a surrogate, their family relationships, life experiences, support network, expectations, and preferences.
-These conversations will help to reduce the risk of future match breaks and disappointment for any parties.
+Our surrogacy team comprises several experienced surrogates; they are the best at connecting with every applicant to talk through their answers on her application and answer any questions they might have.
+Regarding our surrogacy options, our team gets to know all the surrogate applicants well by talking to them about their motivation to become a surrogate, their family relationships, life experiences, support networks, expectations, and preferences.
+These conversations will help to reduce the risk of future match breaks and disappointment for any party.

-We fully screen all our surrogates prior to matching them with an intended parent.
-The pre-screening process ensures that a surrogate candidate is physically and mentally ready for their surrogacy journey.
-Knowing that your surrogate has completed this screening can provide some added comfort to you as an intended parent.
+We thoroughly screen all our surrogates before matching them with an intended parent.
+The pre-screening process ensures a surrogate candidate is physically and mentally ready for their surrogacy journey.
+Knowing that your surrogate has completed this screening can comfort you as an intended parent.

 The pre-screening process includes: